mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 1D Event
 1 Prosperous Times: The clan acquires new Territories or trade routes.
 Gain an extra Benefit roll or DM+2 to your next advancement roll.
-2 Rising Fortunes: Your clan’s political standing improves.
+2 Rising Fortunes: Your clan's political standing improves.
 Gain SOC +1.
 3 New Ally: A member of your clan rises to an influential position.
 Gain him or her as an Ally.
 4 Feud: Your family is now feuding with another Aslan family.
 Gain the enemy family as an Enemy.
 5 War: Your clan goes to war.
 If male, you suffer DM-2 to survival rolls next term.
 If female, lose one